rayanalysis/panda3d-complexpbr/README.md

 As of version 0.5.2, complexpbr will default to a dummy BRDF LUT which it creates on the fly. complexpbr will remind you that you may create a custom BRDF LUT with the provided 'brdf_lut_calculator.py' script or copy the sample one provided.
 This feature is automatic, so if you provide the output_brdf_lut.png file in your program directory, it will default to that .png image ignoring the lut_fill input.
 The sample 'output_brdf_lut.png' and the creation script can be found in the panda3d-complexpbr git repo.
 For advanced users there is an option to set the LUT image RGB fill values via apply_shader(lut_fill=[r,g,b]) .
 See Usage section for an example of lut_fill.

+As of version 0.5.3, hardware skinning support is provided via complexpbr.skin(your_actor) for models with skeletal animations.
+See Usage section for an example of hardware skinning.

 The goal of this project is to provide extremely easy to use scene shaders to expose the full functionality of Panda3D rendering, including interoperation with CommonFilters and setting shaders on a per-node basis.

 ![complexpbr_screen_2](https://github.com/rayanalysis/panda3d-complexpbr/assets/3117958/a8a7d360-6b52-4fa8-91f8-31f052421043)